 Noteworthy CharacteristicsBeautiful double flowers.
-This exceptional shrub is native to the southeastern U.S., where it is found growing along stream banks.
+This exceptional shrub is native to the southeastern United States, where it is found growing along stream banks.
 It is equally stunning in a mixed border or woodland setting.

 Care'Snowflake' will adapt to full sun if provided with adequate moisture.
 It needs little pruning.